Skip to content

 This chapter contains Item-specific physical/digital description elements beginning at Item Specifics/Extent (e.g. physical/Digital description).
 For example, properties such as Extent and Format at the Manifestation level represent the “ideal,” and item-specific information will capture where it differs from this ideal.
 Only elements that are considered Item-specific have guidelines for the recording of data.
 Physical/digital description elements that are considered Manifestation-specific, but which may be repeated at the Item level, contain hyperlinks to the relevant sections in the Manifestation chapter.

-Create an unambiguous numerical or alphanumerical reference to the moving image Item, such as a call number, barcode, shelf mark or similar, to uniquely identify the copy.3 This may be in addition to separate Acquisition and Accession number(s) or identifier(s).
+Create an unambiguous numerical or alphanumerical reference to the moving image Item, such as a call number, barcode, shelf mark, UUID or similar, to uniquely identify the copy.3 This may be in addition to separate Acquisition and Accession number(s) or identifier(s).
+[LINK TO Acquisition part]

 For digital files, the filename is not an identifier since filenames can change.
 Filenames are unreliable for uniquely identifying digital objects due to several limitations: users or systems may rename files, causing loss of reference; different versions of the same files from multiple sources can share identical names; and, changing storage locations makes filenames unreliable for tracking.
 Moreover different systems and organisations may use varying file-naming schemes and have limited interoperability.